fxlib/envopts/README.md

       would required to return an extra `err` value and required options should be passed as separate arguments anyway.
 - [ ] Figure out how to take care of nested structs option parsing
+- [ ] Instead of depending on `goimport` being present to clean up unused or used imports it would be nice if we could do everything from our own binary